-D.3 Recovering the BIOS Block with a USB Device
+C.3 Recovering the BIOS Block with a USB Device

-If the BIOS file is corrupted and the system is not able to boot up, this feature will allow you to recover the BIOS image using a USB-attached device.
-A USB flash drive or a USB CD/DVD ROM drive may be used for this purpose.
-Please note that a USB hard disk drive is NOT supported.
-Follow the procedures below to recover the BIOS.
+This feature allows the user to recover a BIOS image using a USB-attached device without the need for additional utilities.
+A USB flash device such as a USB flash drive or a USB CD/DVD device can be used for this purpose.
+A USB hard disk drive cannot be used for BIOS recovery at this time.